 Sites all over the world and throughout civilization have taken on many cultural interpretations.
-There’s holy land, like, Mecca; land that carries historical significance, Rome; and sacred land, which has been used for spiritual celebration.
-And sacred land in America, like Panhe, an ancient village that’s an hour North of San Diego, is still used to honor age-old rituals and Native traditions.
+There’s holy land, like, Mecca; land that carries historical significance, Rome; and sacred spots, which has been used for spiritual celebration.
+And sacred spots in America, like Panhe, an ancient village that’s an hour North of San Diego, is still used to honor age-old rituals and Native traditions.

-But, take a step outside the US and discover five sacred places around the world that, according to Fox News, are worth the trip.
+But, take a step outside the U.S. and discover five sacred spots around the world that, according to Fox News, are worth the trip.

 1. Uluru-Kata Tjuta National Park, Australia